 The result is a highly capable and competent technical offspring from Papa HP.
 Color reproduction is accurate and rich, without over saturation.
 Blacks are deep.
 But reproduction of grays comes out too pale or too light.
 This can be adjusted but I never felt completely satisfied with the gray color reproduction.
 Nonetheless, I was quite satisfied with the performance despite the muted grays.

 As suspected, general use matches the performance of the non-3D version we tested previously.
 But we’re gathered here today, to report on the difference the 3rd dimension brings.
 The HP 2311gt 3D monitor comes with two pairs of wireless 3D glasses and and a disc housing the TriDef 3D Ignition technology.
 User must launch their games through this app to take advantage of the monitor IR-less 3D technology.
 Immediately one can see 3D gaming, photos and movies are fantastic for the $300 price of admission.
+You can also check out the best cheap monitor for more options.

 I have an EVGA GTX 580 Classified video cards.
 With ample texel-tackling power I pushed the 3D resolution to match the max screen resolution of 1900 x 1080 (aka: 1080p).
 For testing we entered the 3-diemensional space of Battlefield 3, Fallout: New Vegas, Metro 2033 and a little open-world zombie survival horror RPG called Day Z (mod for ARMA 2).
 Day Z easily made the most impressive use of the 3D tech.
 This is more due to the mechanics and gameplay featured in this game and not anything to do with the monitor per se.
 Day Z is a very atmospheric game which uses sound and sight in very crucial ways.
 Walking through the forest with was simply amazing with bugs flying past my face, rabbits hopping through and between bushes and lights from headlights, glow sticks and road flares adding illumination and enhanced depth to the 3D world.
 The 2311gt 3D really amps up the immersion factor.
 I did find the glasses produced a weird glare depending on the lighting in your room or office.
 There was also slight ghosting at the highest resolutions.
 And finally the 3D effect on movies was less substantial and awe-inspiring than in games.
 I checked out Batman Returns 3D and a Puss n’ Boots extended 3D trailer.
 There was absolutely no ghosting in the 3D movies but the overall three dimensional in-your-face effect was less impressive than when gaming.